 Umbrella Expenses - what can you claim?

-Even though you are working under SDC, there are still expenses that you may be able to claim directly from HMRC.
-There is a potential to claim tax relief for the following expense types, provided that they are incurred wholly, exclusively and necessarily in the performance of your employment duties:
+If you are in receipt of reimbursed agency expenses there is a potential to claim tax relief for the following expense types, provided that they are incurred wholly, exclusively and necessarily in the performance of your employment duties:

 Uniforms and work clothing